bdekraker/THRML-Leaderboard/README.md

 - **TAPS/TBRO**: Set up Hamiltonians with explicit energy costs (chip finds low-energy sensing/compute subsets)
 - **REF**: Stabilizes feature extraction (fewer FLOPs, smoother downstream sampling)
 - **TCF**: Learns robust fusion with small do-perturbations (fewer false positives, fewer re-computes)

+**In Simple Terms**: Traditional computing is like a light bulb - you use power whether you're doing useful work or not.
+Thermodynamic computing is like a solar panel - it uses natural physics to do work.
+Our algorithms are designed to take advantage of this:

+- **Instead of brute force** (turn up power → get more results), we **find the sweet spot** (optimal temperature → maximum efficiency)
+- **Instead of processing everything** (wasteful), we **skip unnecessary work** (smart filtering saves 40-60% energy)
+- **Instead of forcing computation** (expensive), we **let physics do the work** (natural thermalization is free)

+Result: We use 60-99% less energy while processing 2-100x more tokens per second.

 ---